Stay informed. Check your MTA email regularly for important updates from the University.

 Who organizes University Orientation?

 University Orientation is a cooperative effort between the Mount Allison Student Union (MASU) and Mount Allison’s Student Life Office.
-This year’s Orientation Chair is Niki Mina, a fourth-year Commerce & Psychology student from New Hampshire, USA.
-Working with Niki is a large team of hugely enthusiastic student volunteers who come together to make Orientation a success.
+This year’s Orientation Chair is Nigel Verret, a fourth-year Economics & Commerce student from Vancouver, BC.
+Working with Nigel is a large team of hugely enthusiastic student volunteers who come together to make Orientation a success.
 Indentifiable by their distinctive orientation t-shirts, these volunteers are here to help you with navigating campus, running activities, and making your overall adjustment to life at MtA as smooth as possible.